Alignment Knowledge Distillation for Online Streaming Attention-based Speech Recognition: Experimental evaluation

 The Adam optimizer~\cite{adam} was used with an initial learning rate of $1e-3$, which was then decayed exponentially.
-For the TEDLIUM2 and AMI corpora, $4$k warmup steps were used.
-We applied dropout and label smoothing~\cite{label_smoothing} with probabilities of $0.4$ and $0.1$, respectively.
-The weight of the quantity loss $\lambda_{\rm qua}$ was set to $2.0$, $0.01$, $1.0$, and $1.0$ for the TEDLIUM2, Librispeech, CSJ, and AMI corpora, respectively.
-The CTC-ST weight $\lambda_{\rm sync}$ was set to $1.0$ for all corpora, and $\lambda_{\rm ctc}$ was set to $0.3$ in all models.
+For the TEDLIUM2 and AMI corpora, 4k warmup steps were used.
+We applied dropout and label smoothing~\cite{label_smoothing} with probabilities of 0.4 and 0.1, respectively.
+The weight of the quantity loss $\lambdaqua$ in Eq.~\eqref{eq:total_loss_mocha_baseline} was set to 2.0, 0.1, 1.0, and 1.0 for the TEDLIUM2, Librispeech, CSJ, and AMI corpora, respectively. $\lambdaqua$ in Eq.~\eqref{eq:total_loss_decot} was set to 2.0.
+The CTC-ST weight $\lambdasync$ in Eq.~\eqref{eq:total_loss_ctcst} was set to 1.0 for all corpora, unless otherwise noted. $\lambdactc$ was set to 0.3 in all models.
+All training was performed with a single GPU.

-For inference, we used a $4$-layer LSTM LM with $1024$ units per layer.
-For AED models, we used a beam width of $10$ and scores normalized by the output sequence length at every output timestep, except for global AED models on the AMI corpus\footnote{This was because the utterance lengths in the AMI corpus are relatively short.}.
+For inference, we used a 4-layer LSTM LM with 1024 units per layer.
+For AED models, we used a beam width of 10 and scores normalized by the output sequence length at every output timestep, except for global AED models on the AMI corpus\footnote{This was because the utterance lengths in the AMI corpus are relatively short.}.
 Joint CTC decoding was performed for global AED models~\cite{hybrid_ctc_attention}.
 For RNN-T models, we used the breadth-first time-synchronous decoding (TSD) algorithm with a monotonic constraint (hereafter, \textit{mono-TSD})~\cite{tripathi2019monotonic} to speed up decoding\footnote{Although we did not explicitly use a monotonic RNN-T loss, the joint CTC training enforced a similar effect.}, and we merged paths corresponding to the same label history, except for the AMI corpus\footnote{Again, this was because the utterance lengths are relatively short.}.
-We also reduced the beam width of streaming RNN-T models to $5$ because of the inference speed constraint.
+We also reduced the beam width of streaming RNN-T models to 5 because of the inference speed constraint.
 Our implementation is publicly available.\footnote{\url{https://github.com/hirofumi0810/neural_sp}}